 At the heart of training in depth psychology is one’s personal psychological work with the unconscious , so naturally, at the core of Jungian study is the personal analysis.
 Applicants must have had at least 25 hours of prior Jungian analysis or Jungian-oriented psychotherapy and are required to be in some form of psychotherapy during the seminar year.
-While not required, participants are strongly encouraged to work in an on-going Jungian analysis with an IAAP analyst during their seminar participation.
+While not required, participants are strongly encouraged to be in an on-going Jungian analysis with an IAAP analyst during their seminar participation.
 We believe personal analysis with a Jungian orientation will deepen your knowledge of Jung’s model and it is the only place where content and material from the unconscious, that is constellated by your participation in the seminar, can be properly considered and explored.
 Again, the Boulder Jung Seminar is respectful of the group process, but this is NOT a process group.

-The application process (including re-application if you’ve participated in the past) includes an in-person interview with Elizabeth Retivov, who coordinates the seminar admissions with Laurel Howe.
+The application process (including re-application if you’ve participated in the past but have chosen to leave for a period of time) includes an in-person interview with the coordinator of admissions, Elizabeth Retivov, who coordinates the seminar admissions with Laurel Howe.
 There will be a discussion that includes the details of the seminar as well as your goals and interests so as to determine if the seminar is a good fit.
 This interview is an opportunity to ask questions about the seminar and to establish clarity about expectations for your participation.

 *Please note that should you be interested in joining the seminar, the faculty expects a commitment to participate for a full year of seminar classes and entering Jungian analysis or Jungian oriented psychotherapy is a requirement.
 There is also the expectation that you can complete the readings assigned to the seminars so you can fully participate in the topic.

 The submission deadline for application material is May 15th for September admission, but it is advisable that you submit your application as early as possible.

 If you’re interested, download the Guidelines and Application form.